How does the use of usleep() in PHP affect the performance of a script, and what are the potential drawbacks of using it?

 Related Questions

-- What are the best practices for handling form data in PHP to avoid errors?
+- What are best practices for handling form submissions in PHP to ensure that error messages are displayed correctly when fields are empty?